 Experience the New Boat Fleet

-On June 26, 2023, Katanacraft and Crater Lake enlisted the help of Chinook helicopters to drop the boats into the lake from above, a necessity given the secluded nature of the caldera.
+In June 2023, Katanacraft and Crater Lake enlisted the help of Chinook helicopters to drop the boats into the lake from above, a necessity given the secluded nature of the caldera.

 While reenvisioning the boats for the tours, the team at Crater Lake knew they wanted to work with the people who live within the region.
 They enlisted the help of Grants Pass-based Katanacraft to build the new boats.